With more than a thousand website hosting services out there, it’s pretty difficult to find the host that’s perfect for your needs.

 Here’s a quick overview of GoDaddy’s hosting plans:

-- Ease of Signup: Pretty easy signup process.
+- Ease of Signup: Very easy signup.

 - Account Activation: Fast account activation.